 Story, New York

-Story, one of our favorite Manhattan-based concept stores, “takes the point of view of a magazine, changes like a gallery and sells things like a store,” reads its site.
+Story, one of our favorite Manhattan-based concept stores, now located in Macy's, “takes the point of view of a magazine, changes like a gallery and sells things like a store,” reads its site.
 That explanation translates into a newly designed store and curated collection of merchandise every four to eight weeks.
 Each time the retail space reinvents its look and product offering, it brings a new theme to life, hence the “story” of Story.
 One collaboration, for example, showcased products from Insta-famous artist and cosmetics exec Donald Robertson.

 Robertson’s 2015 children’s book, Mitford at the Fashion Zoo, reimagined the fashion world’s elite as animal characters.
 Robertson credits his much-anticipated story to Rachel Shechtman, who he fondly refers to as “the merch yenta of Manhattan.”
 “She’ll literally take your book that you’re launching, your simple book, and within seconds, there is a massive product line sitting behind it in her store.
 It’s unbelievable,” Robertson tells Observer.